KeepCrispy/BlueWyvern/README.md

 # BlueWyvern
-A DevSecOps Security Solution for Detecting Scanning for Code Security
+A Security Solution for Detecting Obfuscated Code for Code Security Audits

-It is designed using Regex to detect obfuscated code that may be used to hide malicious code, which YARA is not designed to detect.

-Simple POC tool for catching bad code and simple obfuscation
+It uses Regex to detect a variety of obfuscated code, including malicious code.
+It also includes regular expressions to detect malicious URLs, IP addresses, domains, file attachments, executables, and registry entries, which is not possible with Yara's obfuscation rules.
+Additionally, the finite machine regex-based string search can detect multiple strings in a single line, making it more efficient than Yara's rules.

-This is part of a write-up I'm doing for a deep dive into modern AMSI evasion techniques and how you can protect yourself and your development pipeline/environments.
+This is part of a series of write-up I'm planning on doing for a deep dive into modern AMSI evasion techniques and how you can protect yourself and your development pipeline/environments.

-This POC tool can be customized for catching obfuscated powershell codes on your system or in a library.
-You can probably retool it to do some further code audits.
+This POC tool can be customized for performing security audits on a project or in a library.

 It's important to keep it light weight so you can deploy this easily with minimal setup to run in your pipeline or deployment environment.